greghulette/Wireless_Communication_Board-WCB/Readme.md

 <img src="./Images/HWV2.1_Image_Cropped.jpg" style="width: 350px;">

  Features of the board:

+HW Version 1.0
 - LilyGo T7 Mini32 V1.5
 - 5V Terminal Block
 - 5 Serial ports that can be used to communicate with microcontrollers
 - Up to 9 WCB's can be used at once in a fully meshed network
 - Communication can be individual (Unicast), or be broadcasted to all devices at once.
-- Can support bi-directional communications<br><br>
+- Can support bi-directional communications<br>

-***  PLEASE NOTE THE DIRECTION OF THE ESP32 WHEN PLUGGING IT INTO THE PCB. ***
+***  PLEASE NOTE THE DIRECTION OF THE ESP32 WHEN PLUGGING IT INTO THE PCB ON VERSION 1.0. ***

 *** THE MICRO USB PORT SHOULD BE ON THE SIDE WITH THE LABEL.
 YOU MAY DESTROY YOUR ESP32 IF PLUGGED IN THE WRONG DIRECTION ***

+HW Version 2.1
+- Integrated ESP32-PICO-MINI-02
+- 5V Terminal Block
+- 5 Serial ports that can be used to communicate with microcontrollers
+- Up to 9 WCB's can be used at once in a fully meshed network
+- Communication can be individual (Unicast), or be broadcasted to all devices at once.
+- Can support bi-directional communications<br><br>

+HW Versions 1.0 and 2.1 are physically different, but have the same capabilities and are operated the exact same way.
+They are 100% interoperable with each other and can be mixed in the same network.

+## Concept of Operations
 Below, you will see some possible connections that can exist to the WCB's.
 In the picture, there are only 4 WCBs, but the system can handle up to 9 of them.
 Each one of the microcontrollers, represented by a green box, can communicate directly with any other microcontroller, regardless if they are physically connected to the same WCB.
 I can envision most people using 2 or 3 WCBs.
 One in the body, one in the dome, and one on the dome-plate.

 <br>